brittainhard/sicp/chapter1/notes.md

 based on parameters.
 However, math functions do not describe how to get to a value, only, or something...

+Procedures must be effective.
+Math procedures just describe what something is like.
+This is a difference between describing properties of things (math functions) and procedures for getting things (computer functions).
+Declarative vs. imperative.

+Newton root uses averages, and averages x with x/y.
+If we are talking about applying this to other circumstances, can we just apply that average to all sorts of things?
+We can do cube root too.
+What else can we apply it to?

 # Exercises

 ## 1.5,